getappmap/vscode-appland/README.md

 ## Summary of features

-- Component diagrams akin to the C4 model’s level 3 diagrams
+- Component diagrams akin to UML class diagrams
-- Execution trace diagrams akin to the C4 model’s level 4 diagrams
+- Execution trace diagrams that visualize code and data flows
 - List of Webservices generated automatically from test cases
 - List of SQL queries generated automatically from test cases
-- Search for class, package or route
+- Search for class, package or function
 - Code linkage of the diagram to the source code it relates to

 # Getting Started